 Overview and philosophy

-Embeddable is a developer-first analytics toolkit for SaaS teams that view analytics as a core part of the product rather than an add-on.
-Instead of embedding an entire BI surface, teams embed native components directly in their application, retaining full control over interactions, design, and performance.
+Embeddable is a developer-first analytics toolkit designed for SaaS teams that treat analytics as part of the product experience rather than an external analytics surface.

 Key strengths of Embeddable